martinsufiofb/LifeStyl/README.md

 ## Overview
 ### Description
-LifeStyle - Helps users achieve fitness journey goals, see other users who have the same goals and lets them connect.
+LifeStyle - Helps users track their fitness journey/goals, see other users who have the same journey/goals and lets them connect.

 ### App Evaluation